 Reflecting and Thinking

-Have you ever considered that the world after the resurrection of Jesus is significantly different than the world that existed before?
+Have you considered that the world after the resurrection of Jesus was significantly different than the world that existed before?
 Have you considered all that Jesus' resurrection makes possible?
 Have you thought about what can be known after the resurrection that could not be known with certainty prior to the resurrection?
-Some think John 21 stands as a complete unit--an epilogue that is disconnected from what precedes it.
+Some think John 21 stands as a complete unit -- an epilogue that is disconnected from what precedes it.
 Others have observed that the final chapter is introduced by the well known text of 20:30-31.